christian-casecommons/intake-accelerator-aws/README.md

 ```

-Notice that this template using Jinja markup to define the stack description, referencing the environment (as specified by the `env` variable), as the stack description cannot reference the `Environment` input parameter.
+Notice that this template uses Jinja markup to define the stack description, referencing the environment (as specified by the `env` variable), as the stack description cannot reference the `Environment` input parameter.

 The template includes three input parameters that are defined in the stack: